 These homes generally have the exterior maintenance performed by the HOA.
 An exterior examination is still completed, but the majority of the inspection is spent on the interior and its systems.

 An active 48 hour Radon test using a certified and calibrated continuous radon monitoring device (CRM).
 Unlike a passive device, this active electronic device produces a chart showing the hourly averages throughout the monitoring period.

 A stand alone test, not including home inspection.

-Radon test including home inspection.
+Radon test when included with home inspection.

 Due to the huge variety investors, it's best to call to discuss future uses of the property so the best inspection can be given.

 An existing property needs documentation between tenants.
 Hiring a certified inspector will create an unbiased record of your property before the tenant takes possession.